What is headache?

 How bad is my headache?

-Mild: This means that you have mild pain without limiting activities of daily life.
+Mild: Pain score of 3 or less on the VAS scale.
+This pain should not stop you from doing activities of daily life (like grocery shopping, laundry, cooking).
 Most of the time, mild headaches can be safely managed at home by following the tips given in the section below.

 How to manage mild headache?